Ksamuel92/tourmanagerbackend/README.md

 # README
 ## TourManager
 This repository is the backend for the TourManager single-page application.
 TourManager is designed to help tour managers log and organize their shows, giving them a quick overview of the day to come in a convenient, dynamic way.
 You may find the frontend repository for TourManager [here](https://github.com/Ksamuel92/tourmanagerfrontend).
+You will need to clone both repositories to use the application.

 ## Prerequisites